lara-zeus/zeus/README.md

 ### Layout
 - create your first layout and set the slug in the 'zeus-rain' config file.
-- create your navigation and set the slug in the 'zeus-rain' config file.
+- create your navigation and set the slug in the 'zeus' config file.

 ## For more details